dentarg/auth0-blog/_posts/2017-04-10-vuejs2-authentication-tutorial.markdown

 ## Conclusion

-**Vuejs 2** is a light-weight, fast and awesome library for building user interfaces.
+**Vuejs 2** is a lightweight, fast and awesome library for building user interfaces.
 Its learning curve is gentle and its API is not complex to understand.
 It has a fast growing community and there are many components available to the public for different functionalities.

 In addition, Auth0 can help secure your **Vuejs 2** apps with more than just username-password authentication.
 It provides features like [multifactor auth](https://auth0.com/docs/multifactor-authentication), [anomaly detection](https://auth0.com/docs/anomaly-detection), [enterprise federation](https://auth0.com/docs/identityproviders), [single sign on (SSO)](https://auth0.com/docs/sso), and more.
 [Sign up](javascript:signup\(\)) today so you can focus on building features unique to your app.